Updated on 06/12/2022

 But how do you differentiate yourself?
 How do you overcome the enormous challenge of attention?
 Again, the answer lies in personalization.
 The ultimate breakthrough is personalized video.

 One example?
 AXA, an international giant in the Insurance sector, chose to use the services of Doxee to produce personalized and interactive videos to be sent via email to their customers, with the aim of lowering the churn rate.
-The results of this campaign were impressive (you can download the case study here).
+The results of this campaign were impressive.

 Transform data into relationships: if you think about it, this is where the heart of the digital revolution lies.
 And it can be done today.
 There’s no time to waste!